Skip to main content

 Notes

-as David Hume said, we tend too quickly to assume causality between things even though causality is not something that we can directly observe.
+As David Hume said, we tend too quickly to assume causality between things even though causality is not something that we can directly observe.
 We have to remember that two things that go together aren't necessarily correlated.
-For example, if A and B are correlated, it might be:

 1. A -> B (A causes B)